Extremus-io/djwebsockets/README.md

        on_close(cls, websocket):
            ...
 ```
-* `Namespace` takes a regex expression. if it matches with any websocket connecting, the methods in this class get called.
+* `Namespace` has to match the exact path of any websocket connecting.

 ### Mixins:
 - mixins essentially process all or some of the events before actual handler, allowing to tweak the data or block the event call.